 New York State defines a juvenile as a person under the age of 16 and at least 7 years of age.
 New York will prosecute people over the age of 16 as adults.
 Regardless of the age of the person during the trial, if the party was 16 or younger during the commission of the crime, he or she is a juvenile in the eyes of New York.
 Juvenile crimes are heard in family court instead of criminal or municipal court.
-A child is considered a “juvenile delinquent” if he or she need supervision, treatment, or confinement.
-If your child has been detained in Rockland County or Spring Valley, contact The Law Office of Kevin T. Conway.
+A child is considered a “juvenile delinquent” if he or she needs supervision, treatment, or confinement.
+If your child has been detained in Rockland County or New City, contact a juvenile crimes lawyer from The Law Office of Kevin T. Conway.

 New York is one of two states that believe every 17 and 18-year-old should be tried as adults.
 Though the rest of the country disagrees, New York has acted on the arbitrary law for over 200 years.
 In some cases, a child who is 13, 14, and 15 years of age can also be considered an adult under the right circumstances.
 If a child is charged with a serious crime or violent act, they may be “waived” up to criminal court and tried as an adult.
 New York is one of few states that will allow such a young person to be tried as an adult.
 The prosecutor’s office and the juvenile judge have the discretion whether the trial will stay in Family Court or not.
 In order for the judge to consider waiving a child up to criminal court, the crime must be quite serious.
 Some acts that might constitute a waiver include, but are not limited to:

 Fortunately, New York is a state that allows “reverse waiver,” offering the opportunity for a child to be transferred back to Family Court and the juvenile judicial system.
 In order to convince the court that it is in the best interests of justice, you should have a skilled and experienced attorney to fight for your family’s future.